 First, if you have never visited Rome, it will be unlikely that you could sit at the table for lunch and honestly, with all that beauty around to see, I do not recommend.

-Same goes for the pizza by the slice: the base is the same as the pizza bianca, but forget the classic margherita or marinara.
+The same goes for the pizza by the slice: the base is the same as the pizza bianca, but forget the classic margherita or marinara.
 The best are stuffed with vegetables, such as whipping chicory, chicory or broccoli, or with the courgette flowers.
-Beware of those who offers only ham and cheese.
+Beware of those who offer only ham and cheese.
 Where to find them?
 More or less everywhere, but the best, from experience, you will find in defiladed streets away from the tourist bustle.

 Now that it’s getting dark, and you ground kilometers, you have two choices: sit in a restaurant (I list them below), or to live the “fraschetta” experience.
 To do that, though, you’d better move up in Frascati, the wine town, not far from Ariccia, the capital city of porchetta.